2019- 2020 E-Board

 Dr. Stephen M. Kuebler received the D.Phil. degree in chemistry from the University of Oxford and the B.S. degree in chemistry and B.A. in German from Tulane University.
 Dr. Kuebler joined the faculties of CREOL and the Department of Chemistry in August 2003 and was promoted to Associate Professor with tenure in May 2008.
 His research interests include materials and processes for 3D nano- and microfabrication, use of these techniques for creating nanophotonic structures and devices, nonlinear optical materials and photochemistry.

-Elli is a sophomore studying Computer Science and Biology.
-Their passions are learning and outer space, and they hope to some day work with robotic systems to increase plant growth and production in zero-gravity.
-After college, they hope to get a graduates degree in Bioinformatics, and then go to work in the space industry.
-When they are not studying or working with the UCF programming team, Elli can often be found kayaking, going on hikes, playing videogames, and designing phone apps.
+Elli is a junior studying Computer Science and Biology.
+Their passions are learning and outer space, and they hope to someday work with robotic systems to grow hydroponics without human intervention.
+After college, they hope to get a graduate degree in Agriculture and Biosytems Engineering, and then go to work in the hydroponics industry.
+When they are not studying or working with the UCF Techrangers, Elli can often be found kayaking, going on hikes, playing videogames, and designing phone apps.